Houssem-Jarray/The_linux_kernel_module_programming/README.md

 | `14_interacte_with_module_using_sysfs/` | Demonstrates how to interact with kernel modules using the sysfs interface (`/sys`), allowing structured access to kernel objects and their attributes.
 Supports both reading and writing between user space and kernel space, enabling configuration and monitoring of kernel module parameters at runtime. |
 `15_talking_to_device_files/` | Demonstrates how to communicate with kernel modules using standard file operations (`open`, `read`, `write`, `close`) via device files in `/dev`.
 This lab covers creating character device drivers, registering them with the kernel, and accessing them from user space through file descriptors, enabling raw data exchange and control. |
 `16_talking_to_device_files_with_using_atomic_control_access/` | Demonstrates how to communicate with kernel modules using standard file operations (`open`, `read`, `write`, `close`) via device files in `/dev`. with contronl the access to the device file with atomic. |
+`17_blocking_processes_and_threads/` | Demonstrates how to use blocking processes and threads. if several processes try to open it at the same time, they will block until the first one closes it. |
 ---

 ## How to Build a Module